About the crimes of Red Army soldiers in Tukums.

 Monument for the Freedom-Fighters

-The monument was opened in 1975 to highlight the merits of the Red Army during World War II.
-It served as a means of Soviet ideology and propaganda, symbolically strengthening the presence of the occupation regime in Latvia and creating the myth of the Soviet power as "liberators".
-The author of the monument is sculptor and resident of Tukums Arta Dumpe.
+The monument was unveiled in 1975 to highlight the merits of the Red Army during World War II.
+It served as a means of Soviet ideology and propaganda, symbolically strengthening the presence of the occupation regime in Latvia and creating the myth of the Soviet regime as “liberators”.
+The author of the monument is sculptor and Tukums native Arta Dumpe.

-Today you can see the monument.
-Its symbolic meaning is explained in different ways - a battle scene or a mother holding her sons fighting on opposite sides.
-The monument is installed on a hill with an impressive view.
+The monument can be seen today.
+Its symbolic meaning has been interpreted in various ways - a battle scene or a mother holding her sons fighting on opposite sides.
+The monument is set on a hill, from which a spectacular view opens.